gmac/pods.js/README.md

 	var module = mmd.require( ["moduleId"], callbackFunction? );

 - `["moduleId"]` : *Required*.
 The string identifier of a single module, OR an array of module ids.
 - `callbackFunction?` : *Optional*.
 Callback function into which the required modules are injected.
-Provide mapped argument names.
+Provide mapped arguments.
 - `return` : A single module is returned when a single id string is required; an array of modules is returned when an array of module ids are required.

 The complete usage of `require` allows: